opendilab/DI-engine-docs/source/13_envs/metadrive.rst

 MetaDrive provides a complex reward function.
 We can customize the reward function from the config dict.
 The complete reward function consists of the following four parts:

-- Driving reward (driving_reward): From t-1 to t time, the longitudinal distance from the current lane line.
+- Driving reward (driving_reward): From t-1 to t time, the longitudinal distance along the current lane line.
 It is a dense reward.
 - Speed reward (speed_reward): The speed at the current moment.
 The greater the speed, the greater the reward, it is also a dense reward.
 - Lateral scale (use_lateral_reward): It provides a multiplier in the range [0, 1] indicating whether the ego vehicle is far from the center of the current lane, used in conjunction with the driving reward.
-If True, the size of the driving reward depends not only on the longitudinal distance, but also on the distance between the horizontal coordinate and the middle of the lane line.
+If True, the size of the driving reward depends not only on the longitudinal distance, but also on the distance between the car and the middle of the lane line.
 - Terminal Reward (termination_reward): At the end of an episode, other dense rewards will be disabled and a final reward will be returned depending on the state of the vehicle.
 The specific situations can be divided into:

   - Reaching the destination: the vehicle gets a reward for successfully completing the goal (success_reward);